btcpayserver/btcpayserver-doc/docs/Wallet.md

 ### Send

-The Send function allows spending of the funds from the BTCPay wallet.
+The Send function allows spending of the funds from the BTCPay Server wallet.

 ![Send from the Wallet](./img/wallet/WalletSend.png)